 Aug.
-12 (Date fixed by law) Signatures in Lieu of Filing Fees - Supreme and Appellate Courts Last day for the county elections official to determine sufficiency of the in- lieu signatures submitted by Supreme and Appellate Court justices.
-If the county elections official determines that the petition is deficient, the county elections official shall notify the candidate of such deficiency within 10 days of their having been left for examination.
-Such candidates may, before the close of nomination on August 15, either submit a supplemental petition or pay a prorated fee to cover the deficiency. §8106 Aug.
-15, 11 a.m.
-(E-82) Randomized Alphabet Drawing Secretary of State shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the general election ballot.
-On this same day, the County Clerk shall conduct a randomized alphabet drawing for the offices of State Senate and Assembly. §13112 Aug.
-15 Declaration of Candidacy - Supreme and Appellate Court Justices (Date fixed by law) Last day for each Justice of the Supreme and Appellate Court who must stand for confirmation at the general election to file with the Secretary of State a declaration of candidacy and pay the nonrefundable filing fee.
-Cal.
-Const.
-Art.
-VI, §16; Elec.
-Code §8103 Aug.
-29 (E-68) Certified List of Candidates - Federal and State Offices Last day for the Secretary of State to send to each elections official a list showing the name, party affiliation, and ballot designation of every person who has been nominated as a candidate for public office and is entitled to receive votes within the county at the general election. §8148 Sept.
-6 Special Absent Voters' Ballot Applications (E-60) The first day county election officials may process applications for special absent voters' ballots.
-The application must include the statement that the voter cannot vote an absentee ballot during the normal absentee voting period of October 7 to October 29, 2002 because of military or other contingencies that preclude normal mail delivery. §300(b), 3103 Sept.
-6 - 16 (E-60 to E-50) Report of Registration - 60-day County Report During this period, county elections officials shall send to the Secretary of State a summary statement of the number of persons registered by party in their counties and in each political subdivision thereof as of Sept.
-6, 2002. §2187
+2 (E-92) Semiannual Campaign Statement Last day to file semiannual campaign statements, if required, by all candidates and committees.
+Gov. Code §84200, 84218 Aug.
+2 (E-92) Supplemental Independent Expenditure Reports Candidates or committees making independent expenditures of \$500 or more in a calendar year to support or oppose a candidate or measure shall file independent expenditure reports as if it were formed or existing primarily to support or oppose the candidate or measure.
+Gov. Code §84203.5 Aug.
+2 (E-92) Signatures-In-Lieu Sufficiency - Independent Candidates Last day for the county elections official to determine the sufficiency of the in-lieu signatures submitted by independent candidates for U.S. Senate and Congress.
+Within 10 days after receipt of the petition, the county elections official shall notify the candidate of any deficiency.
+Such candidates shall before the close of nominations on August 6 either submit a supplemental petition or pay a prorated fee to cover the deficiency. §8106(b)(3) Aug.
+6 (E-88) Notification of Mail Ballot Precinct Last day for the county elections official to determine that there are 250 or fewer persons registered to vote in any precinct.
+The county elections official may then mail to each voter a vote-by-mail ballot along with a statement that there will be no polling place for the general election. §3005 Aug.
+12, 11 a.m.
+(E-82) Randomized Alphabet Drawing Secretary of State and the county Elections Department shall conduct the randomized alphabet drawing to determine the order in which the candidates will appear on the general election ballot.
+On this same day, the County Clerk shall conduct a randomized alphabet drawing for the office of State Senate and Assembly. §13112 Aug.
+26 (E-68) Certified List of Candidates - Federal and State Offices Last day for the Secretary of State to send to each elections official a list showing the name, party affiliation, and ballot designation of every person who has been nominated as a candidate for public office and is entitled to receive votes within the county at the general election. §8148 Sept.
+3 Special Absent Voters' Ballot Applications (E-60) The first day county election officials may process applications for special absent voters' ballots.
+The application must include the statement that the voter cannot vote an absentee ballot during the normal absentee voting period of October 4 to October 26, 2004 because of military or other contingencies that preclude normal mail delivery. §300(b), 3103 Sont 6 Sept.
+6 (E-57) Labor Day - Office Closed Office closed in observance of Labor Day.